 While you can try to replicate some famous favorites, don’t be afraid to go off the beaten path to go get the Yosemite pictures you’re hoping for.
 While you won’t be able to visit points past Tioga Pass (it is often closed in winter), there are hikes throughout the park and Yosemite waterfalls to photograph.
 Find your own vantage point or explore less trafficked areas.
 For instance, when you visit Yosemite Falls, try taking a picture of the swinging bridge or from the water instead of just the falls themselves.
 Also, be sure to check out our Yosemite Fall Photography Guide.

 One of the best times to photograph in Yosemite is during the winter.
 From January through March, there are fewer crowds and the chance of fresh snow or frost.
 You can also enjoy certain natural phenomenon that you won’t find anywhere else.
-There are lunar rainbows at the base of Yosemite Falls when you visit on a full moon night and there is the Horsetail Fall.
+There are lunar rainbows at the base of Yosemite Falls when you visit on a full moon night and there is the Horsetail Fall – more commonly known as the natural Yosemite firefall.
 At sunset, the seasonal waterfall can glow like falling fire for as long as 10 minutes daily.
 It only happens during the winter when the snow melts and lasts for up to three weeks.
 If you come just after the snows melt, you may also find blooming wildflowers and dogwood throughout Yosemite Valley.

 Winter in Yosemite makes for intense light.
 In fact, some of Ansel Adams‘s most iconic photographs were shot during this time of year, but there are some things you should know before shooting Yosemite photos in winter.
 “Yosemite Valley faces toward the west so it is typically more of an afternoon/sunset location, but great photos can be made all day if you read the light,” advises Shutterbug.
 “Just remember that Half Dome faces the setting sun, so if you want the ‘classic’ Half Dome shot, be ready at dinner time.”